roniabusayeed/validation-study/readme.md

     ```shell
    echo $SHELL
     ```
    You should get an output like `/bin/bash` or `/usr/bin/bash`, you're using `bash`.
-And if you're output is like `/bin/zsh` or `/bin/zsh`, you're using `zsh`.
+And if your output is like `/bin/zsh` or `/bin/zsh`, you're using `zsh`.

 3. If you're using `bash`, you should have a file called `.bashrc` or `.profile`, or if you're using `zsh`,